ssh199898/CarND-Traffic-Sign-Classifier/README.md

-# **Traffic Sign Recognition**
+# Traffic Sign Classifier

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-**Build a Traffic Sign Recognition Project**

-The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
-* Explore, summarize and visualize the data set
-* Design, train and test a model architecture
-* Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
-* Summarize the results with a written report
+## Overview

+The goal of this project is to build a prediction model that classifies [German Traffic Sign](https://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+This LeNet-5 based model reached a test accuracy of 0.934.

+This model can decode traffic signs from natural images by using the German Traffic Sign Dataset.
+At the very last, I've tested my model program on new images of traffic signs found on the web.

 ---